sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

     _Patients App in HockeyApp_

 1. You will have to uninstall the debug version of the app that Visual Studio installed into the emulator when debugging.
 This is necessary because the key used to sign the app is different in Visual Studio builds than in VSTS builds.
-In the emulator, click the home icon and then the apps icon.
+In the emulator, click the **Home** icon and then the **Apps** icon.
 Click **Settings**.

     ![Click Settings](Images/emulator-click-settings.png "Click Settings")